Skip to content

 filters:

-Array, the filter to correlate over
+Optional[Array], the filter to correlate over.
+Default is None,

 latency: